isomerpages/mindef-ndp2022/_faq/NDP @ Heartlands.md

 #### Q2-5.
 Where and when will the fireworks be set off in the Heartlands?
 On 9 August, fireworks will be set off in the heartlands, concurrent with that at The Float @ Marina Bay.

-Details on the exact location and time will be out soon! 😊
+Details on the exact locations and time will be out soon! 😊

 **Watch this space and follow us @NDPeeps on [Facebook](https://www.facebook.com/NDPeeps), [Youtube](https://www.youtube.com/user/NDPeeps), [Instagram](https://www.instagram.com/ndpeeps/?hl=en) and [Tiktok](https://www.tiktok.com/@ndpeeps?lang=en)**

 #### Q2-6: What are the COVID-19 measures at the heartland locations?
-The heartland locations will adopt the prevailing national COVID Safe Management Measures (SMMs).
+The heartland locations will adopt the prevailing national COVID-19 Safe Management Measures (SMMs).
 More details will be shared subsequently.

 #### Q2-7: Where and when will the state flags fly-past?
 On 9 August, the state flag carried by chinooks will soar around the island.

-Details on the locations and time will be out soon! 😊

 **Watch this space and follow us @NDPeeps on [Facebook](https://www.facebook.com/NDPeeps), [Youtube](https://www.youtube.com/user/NDPeeps), [Instagram](https://www.instagram.com/ndpeeps/?hl=en) and [Tiktok](https://www.tiktok.com/@ndpeeps?lang=en)**